That-Dev-Girl-Boilerplates/gutenberg-plugin/PLUGIN/readme.txt

 Donate Link: https://www.paypal.me/thatdevgirl
 Tags: tag1, tag2, tag3
 Requires at least: 5.0
-Tested up to: 5.3
+Tested up to: 5.5

-_Short description goes here._
+Stable tag: 1.0

+This WordPress plugin adds a new (Gutenberg) post editor block that does [enter description here].

 == Description ==